-‘Believe in the magic’.
-That’s the strapline behind LaplandUK, one of the country’s leading Christmas themed experiences – and one of the most expensive.
+‘It’s true’.
+That’s the strapline of LaplandUK, one of the country’s leading Christmas themed experiences – and one of the most expensive.

-Tucked away in Whitmoor Forest in Ascot, Berkshire, tickets go on sale as early as June and cost as much £130 each for a Christmas Eve visit – that’s more than £500 for a family of four.
+Tucked away in Whitmoor Forest in Ascot, Berkshire, tickets go on sale as early as June and cost as much £120 each for a Christmas Eve visit – that’s almost £500 for a family of four.
 But is it worth it?

 Needless to say I had high hopes for our visit – this needed to be good, really good – and do you know what?
-It didn’t disappoint.
+It really is true!
 Here’s why.

 12 reasons to visit LaplandUK